braiden/python-ant-downloader/README.md

     sudo cp config/99-antusb.rules /etc/udev/rules.d
 	sudo restart udev

 The first time you run the program it will need to pair with your GPS device.
 Make sure the the GPS unit is awake (press a button), and make sure pairing is enabled.
-Then just run ./antagent.py.
+Then just run ./antd.py.
 When prompted accept the pairing request on your GPS device.
 Once request is accepted a key is saved and you should not need to pair again.

 You may also choose to enable "Force Downloads" on your device.
 This will cause all old data to be downloaded.
 WARNING, It will also upload all data to Garmin Connect.

 ### Configuration

-See antagent.cfg from configuration options including where files are saved, and Garmin Connect login details.
+See antd.cfg from configuration options including where files are saved, and Garmin Connect login details.

-## Known Issues

- * Footpod usage is reported as wheel cadence